Jammy2211/PHY2039_2526/content/revision/basics.md

 TypeError: unsupported operand type(s) for /: 'list' and 'int'
 ```

-Because we're mathematicians, we are likely to want to do this sort of thing.
+Because we're physicists, we are likely to want to do this sort of thing.
 And you will also recall that, earlier on, we couldn't use mathematical functions such as $\cos$.

 ```python
 cos(0)